Nicholas Postgate (academic): Academic career

 Postgate began his academic career as an assistant lecturer in Akkadian at the SOAS, University of London from 1967 to 1971.
 He then returned to the University of Cambridge, his alma mater, as a fellow of Trinity College from 1970 to 1974.
 From 1972 to 1975, he was also deputy-director of the British School of Archaeology in Iraq.
 He was promoted in 1975, and served in the full-time role of Director from 1975 to 1981.

 In 1982, he returned to the University of Cambridge and once more became a fellow of Trinity College, Cambridge.
 From 1982 to 1985, he was a university lecturer in the history and archaeology of the Ancient Near East.
 He was promoted to Reader in Mesopotamian studies in 1985.
 He was promoted to Professor of Assyriology in 1994.

 He undertook excavations at Abu Salabikh, a Sumerian city in Iraq, from 1975 to 1989.
 Postgate and Bahija Khalil, director of the Iraq Museum, published "Texts in the Iraq Museum: Texts from Niniveh" in 1994.
 From 1994 to 2013, he was the director of excavations at Kilise Tepe, a Bronze and Iron Age site in Turkey.

 Postgate retired from full-time academia in 2013.

+Personal life

+Postgate married Carolyn Prater in 1968, with whom he had two children.
+Their marriage was dissolved in 1999.
+He remarried to Sarah Blakeney in 1999.
+They had three children.